NO, JUANA, there has not been any big change in tactics in the government’s war against drugs just yet.

 Secretary Diokno said there should be no problem, though, should Duterte reassign PNP the lead role in the drug war, even after already losing funds for Double Barrel in its budget.
 According to Diokno, there are lumpsum funds anyway from which the President can draw supplemental monies for PNP, including the Contingency Fund, the Miscellaneous Personnel and Benefits Fund, Consultancy Funds, among others.

 It’s clearly not a bottomless barrel, however.
-Admitted Diokno: “Konti na lang naman lump-sum funds namin (Our lump-sum funds aren’t that much anymore).” — With additional reporting from Vino Lucero, PCIJ, November 2017
+Admitted Diokno: “Konti na lang naman lump-sum funds namin (Our lump-sum funds aren’t that much anymore).”— With additional reporting by Vino Lucero, PCIJ, November 2017